-For all normal conditions the rifle should be operated in a lightly lubricated condition after cleaning, using CLP or Mil-Tech and the lower receiver parts should be lubricated with CLP or Mil-Tech.
-These lubricants will function in all but the coldest conditions and can be used down to -35 F although application below 0 F requires the lubricant to be warmed.
+For all normal conditions the rifle should be lubricated with CLP.
+This lubricant will function in all but the coldest conditions and can be used down to -35 F although application below 0 F requires the lubricant to be warmed.
 When applying CLP always shake the bottle before use and clean and apply using a clean rag or cloth.

-The bolt, firing pin, firing pin retainer, ejector and extractor assembly should be inspected for any damage before cleaning and lubrication.
+The bolt, firing pin, cam pin, firing pin retainer, and extractor assembly should be inspected for any damage before cleaning and lubrication.